warwick-hpsc/treetimer/README.md

 Provision is made to store machine data in a location in the database, but this data is not currently captured and thus these tables in the database remain empty.

-RunTime Options
+Runtime Options
 ==========================================

 The TreeTimer Library has a number of configuration options that can be set at runtime via the use of enviromental parameters:

 - TT_CONFIG_APPNAME : String.
 This environment variable contains the application name that will be associated with the results in the database.

-## Aggregate Data: This will store aggregated data to minimise data output.
+#### Aggregate Data: This will store aggregated data to minimise data output.
 - TT_CONFIG_ATIMERS : [0|1] Disable/enable aggregate timing data for a block.
 Default 1.
 - TT_CONFIG_APARAM : [0|1] Disable/enable aggregate parameter data for a block.
 Default 1.
 - TT_CONFIG_APAPI : [0|1] Disable/enable aggregate papi data for a block.
 This is a placeholder - PAPI is not yet included in this version.

-## Trace Data: This will store a unique data entry for every block entry/exit, enabling traces to be reconstructed.
+#### Trace Data: This will store a unique data entry for every block entry/exit, enabling traces to be reconstructed.
 - TT_CONFIG_TTIMERS : [0|1] Disable/enable trace timing data for a block.
 Default 0.
 - TT_CONFIG_TPARAM : [0|1] Disable/enable trace parameter data for a block.
 Default 0.
 - TT_CONFIG_TPAPI : [0|1] Disable/enable trace papi data for a block.
 This is a placeholder - PAPI is not yet included in this version.